pykale/data/image_data/ShefPAH-179/ReadMe.md

-# ShefPAH179 Dataset
+# The ShefPAH-179 Dataset

-This ShefPAH179 dataset is a cardiac magnetic resonance imaging (CMR) dataset for Pulmonary Arterial Hypertension (PAH) diagnosis provided by the University of Sheffield.
-ShefPAH179 consists of the short-axis (SA) CMR images acquired from 179 subjects, which is a selected subset of the 220 subjects in [[1](#reference)].
-The images have been resized to 64x64 and shared in DICOM format for demonstration and small-scale experiments.
+The ShefPAH-179 dataset is a cardiac magnetic resonance imaging (MRI) dataset for Pulmonary Arterial Hypertension (PAH) diagnosis provided by the University of Sheffield.
+ShefPAH179 consists of 3580 short-axis (SA) cardiac MRI images acquired from 179 subjects (20 each), which is a subset of the 220 subjects in [[1](#reference)].
+The 512x512 images in [[1](#reference)] have been resized to 64x64 and shared in DICOM format for demonstration and small-scale experiments.
 The files are organized in the following structure:

 ```sh
 └───SA_64x64